bluekamandy/japanese-chords-glove/README.md

 ### What is a "Japanese chord progression"?

+***Important:*** I use the terms "Japanese chord progression" very lightly and I don't actually think it's possible to attribute these 4 basic chords to Japanese music, although you'll see why I do so below.
+It's an oversimplification for the purpose of serving as a point of departure from music I love.

 This project was born after I saw a YouTube video about common chord progressions observed in modern Japanese classical and anime music.

 See [[Sakamoto, Hisaishi, et. al.] - Common Japanese Chord Progressions](https://youtu.be/yKV58VVGV9k) on YouTube.